-Were Christian sex rules were created by mistake?
+Were the sex rules a mistake?

 For John MacArthur, porneia “refers to any illicit sexual intercourse, whether or not either of the parties is married.
 It was a broad term . . .”

 For James Thompson: “While porneia means ‘unlawful sexual intercourse,’ in the New Testament it is often ambiguous…”

 For David Instone-Brewer: “While it is true that porneia can refer to illegitimate marriage and to premarital unfaithfulness, it can also refer to any number of other sexual offenses.”

 This ‘broad’, ‘ambiguous’ reference to ‘any number’ of ‘sexual offenses’ starts to look like it means whatever they say it means.

 A secular scholar, Kyle Harper, made some waves with a 2011 paper, “Porneia: The Making of a Christian Sexual Norm,” which noted “its meaning has remained elusive for modern interpreters.”

 He supplies some information.
 Porneia is often said to refer to prostitution, but in ordinary Greek, “πορνεία does not mean ‘prostitution’ in the abstract sense of ‘the institution of venal sex,” he notes. “Πορνεία means ‘the practice of selling access to one’s body.’”

 The practice of selling access to one’s body.

 But this is not describing prostitutes in the ancient world, as they tended to be slaves.
 They weren’t ‘selling’ — they were sold.